-The items most ordered online in Europe in 2019 were clothing and sporting goods, household goods (furniture, toys, etc.) and entertainment products (books, games, films) (statistics from January 2020).
+The items most ordered online in Europe in 2021 were clothing, shoes, and accessories (sporting goods included) and household goods (furniture, home accessories, gardening products etc.) (statistics from February 2022).
 But how about online sales of daily consumer goods (FMCG)—in particular food—in Europe?
 What place does this product group have in e-commerce and which trends are there to watch out for?
 How has the COVID-19 pandemic impacted the market?
 Read on to find out all the important facts and figures on the FMCG market in Europe.

 Fast Moving Consumer Goods (FMCG) is the term used to describe merchandise that rotates quickly.
 They sell quickly and can be swiftly replaced in the warehouse.
 This product category mainly includes consumer goods for daily use (i.e. relatively inexpensive goods), such as food, hygiene products, cosmetic products, etc.